 He earned his master's degree in engineering from the University of Tokyo in March 2015.

-Yoshihiro Todoroki joined Aillis in April 2019 as an AI engineer.
+Hiroshi Yoshihara joined Aillis in January 2019 as an AI engineer.

-Memori Fukuda joined Aillis in February 2019 as a medical manager.
+Memori Fukuda joined Aillis in February 2019.
 She engages in research and product development from the medical point of view.

 Prior to joining Aillis, she worked at the National Hospital Organization Tokyo Medical Center and Keio University Hospital, Department of Cardiology.

 She earned her medical degree from Tokyo Women's Medical University.
 She is a board-certified member of the Japanese Circulation Society, and is also certified as a Japan Medical Association industrial physician.

 She is the Public Relations Ambassador of the Japanese Circulation Society, a medical writer (Yahoo!, bouncy, etc.) and a resilience training lecturer.